-Big players like Alibaba, JD.com, Shopee, and more have been investing in Vietnam’s e-commerce industry recently, giving the Southeast Asian country heightened attention.
-Vietnam’s e-commerce market is expected to bring in US$4.4 billion by 2023, with a compounded annual growth rate of 12.0%.
-If you’re thinking about entering an emerging market with great potential, it helps to have a bit of background on the country before shipping into Vietnam.
+Big players like Alibaba, JD.com, Shopee, and more have been investing in Vietnam’s eCommerce industry recently, giving the Southeast Asian country heightened attention.
+Vietnam’s eCommerce market is expected to bring in US$4.4 billion by 2024, with a compounded annual growth rate of 7.1%.1 If you’re thinking about entering an emerging market with great potential, it helps to have a bit of background on the country before shipping into Vietnam.

-To help you navigate the possible issues you might face when shipping to Vietnam, here are some steps you can take to ensure a smooth delivery experience.
+To help you navigate the possible issues you might face when shipping to Vietnam, here are some steps you can take to ensure smooth international deliveries.